ladsantos/PoWeRS/docs/manual.md

-# pwoogs 0.1 (alpha) manual
+# powers 0.1 (alpha) manual

-pwoogs is a Python wrapper for MOOG synth, an application widely used in astronomy for synthesis of spectral lines.
+powers is a Python wrapper for MOOG synth, an application widely used in astronomy for synthesis of spectral lines.
 I recently started working on this after being fed up with the usual interface and plotting of MOOG.
-The code is very bare at the moment, but I'll be working on improving it, adding more features and a proper documentation as time goes on. pwoogs is written for Python 2.7 and MOOG version jul2014.
+The code is very bare at the moment, but I'll be working on improving it, adding more features and a proper documentation as time goes on. powers is written for Python 2.7 and MOOG version jul2014.

 Dependencies
 ------------

-These are the required programs/packages to run pwoogs:
+These are the required programs/packages to run powers:

 * Python 2.7
 * MOOG silent (therefore, also superMONGO, Fortran and C compilers)